port-labs/port-docs/docs/tutorials/complete-use-cases/software-templates.md

 :::info
 The above example also creates a new Service entity in Port, and updates the action run details.

-This steps are tremendously recommended, for the purpose of keeping track of the action, and the created resources over time.
+These steps are tremendously recommended, for the purpose of keeping track of the action, and the created resources over time.
 :::

 That's it!
 You should be ready to use the provisioned actions, like shown here: